SirJamzTheBold/ctp-code-test/README.md

 ### Instructions

 Please clone this repo.
-It has been branched so that only you can affect it.
+You have private access to this branch, you may use it as a sandbox.
 Please contact us once you have pushed up your final changes.

 ### Contacts